We Should Stop Saying “People of Color” When We Mean “Black People”

 It seems like every week we see a new video of people calling the police on Black people for merely existing in public.
 Every few weeks there’s another story of a police officer shooting an unarmed Black person because they “feared for their life.”
 Yes, other groups face systemic oppression, but while using POC in these contexts isn’t inaccurate, it feels misleading.
 A “People of Color Lives Matter” movement would be useful, but we can understand why “Black Lives Matter” has a more specific resonance.

-For me, “POC” feels like a hiding place, like I have to hide a crucial part of me in order to not tap into the reactionary fear or apathy associated with Blackness.
-Describing myself as POC feels like walking into a space with an apologize in my hand.
+For me, “people of color” feels like a hiding place, like I have to hide a crucial part of me in order to not tap into the reactionary fear or apathy towards Blackness.
+Describing myself as POC feels like walking into a space with an apology in hand.

 But maybe my simpler plea is for people to know that’s its okay to call me Black.
 And if you feel it isn’t, I still insist that you do.